Saturday, February 28 2015

 - Pecatonica Valley Farm: Eggs

-- Sylvan Meadows Farm: Lamb Liver
+- Sylvan Meadows Farm: Lamb and garlic

 This winter’s series of recipes range from simple dishes with few ingredients, creative ideas for those with limited kitchens, to more involved recipes for canning, soups, and tarts.
 Recipe cards are available at the information booth next to the EBT/SNAP station.
+Keep checking because we issue new ones often.

 Forgot to stop by and pick up your DCFM recipe cards?
 All winter recipes are now available on our website!